robhanlon22/p551-assignment3/README.txt

         3
 To propose a value, first pick a replica to propose to: [1] Now propose a value: [foobar]
+Proposing value 'foobar' to replica with id '1'

 Select from the following options:
         1. View replicas